johan-gorter/Instantlogic/Readme.md

 *Unfortunately, adopting a build tool has not been a priority so far.
 This is why the checkout contains an eclipse workspace*

-1. Install JDK 7 and eclipse 4.2
+1. Install JDK 7 and eclipse 4.2.
+Start eclipse and point the workspace location to the checkout.
 2. Install the ivy plugin for eclipse
 3. Go to Window -> Preferences -> General -> Workspace.
 Check 'Refresh using native hooks or polling'
 4. File -> import -> general -> existing projects into workspace -> browse -> ok.
 Import all projects